Studebaker: Merger with Packard

 Ballooning labor costs (the company had never had an official United Auto Workers (UAW) strike and Studebaker workers and retirees were among the highest paid in the industry), quality control issues, and the new-car sales war between Ford and General Motors in the early 1950s wrought havoc on Studebaker's balance sheet.
 Professional financial managers stressed short-term earnings rather than long-term vision.
 Momentum was sufficient to keep going for another 10 years, but stiff competition and price-cutting by the Big Three doomed the enterprise.

-From 1950, Studebaker declined rapidly, and by 1954 was losing money.
+From 1950, Studebaker's fortunes declined rapidly, and by 1954, it was losing money.
 It negotiated a strategic takeover by Packard, a smaller but less financially troubled car manufacturer.
-However, the cash position was worse than it had led Packard to believe, and by 1956, the company (renamed Studebaker-Packard Corporation and under the guidance of CEO James J. Nance) was nearly bankrupt, though it continued to make and market both Studebaker and Packard cars until 1958.
+However, the cash position was worse than it had led Packard to believe; by 1956, the company (renamed Studebaker-Packard Corporation and under the guidance of CEO James J. Nance) was nearly bankrupt, though it continued to make and market both Studebaker and Packard cars until 1958.
 The "Packard" element was retained until 1962, when the name reverted to "Studebaker Corporation".

 Contract with Curtiss-Wright

-A three-year management contract was made by CEO Nance with aircraft maker Curtiss-Wright in 1956 with the aim of improving finances due to Studebaker's experience building aircraft engines during the war and military grade trucks.
+A three-year management contract was made by CEO Nance with aircraft maker Curtiss-Wright in 1956 to improve finances due to Studebaker's experience building aircraft engines during the war and military-grade trucks.
 C-W's president, Roy T. Hurley, attempted to reduce labor costs.
-Under C-W's guidance, Studebaker-Packard also sold the old Detroit Packard plant and returned the then-new Packard plant on Conner Avenue (where Packard production had moved in 1954, at the same time Packard took its body-making operations in house after its longtime body supplier, Briggs Manufacturing Company, was acquired by Chrysler in late 1953) to its lessor, Chrysler.
-The company became the American importer for Mercedes-Benz, Auto Union, and DKW automobiles, and many Studebaker dealers sold those brands, as well.
+Under C-W's guidance, Studebaker-Packard also sold the old Detroit Packard plant and returned the then-new Packard plant on Conner Avenue (where Packard production had moved in 1954, at the same time Packard took its body-making operations in-house after its longtime body supplier, Briggs Manufacturing Company, was acquired by Chrysler in late 1953) to its lessor, Chrysler.
+The company became the American importer for Mercedes-Benz, Auto Union, and DKW automobiles, and many Studebaker dealers also sold those brands.
 C-W gained the use of idle car plants and tax relief on their aircraft profits while Studebaker-Packard received further working capital to continue car production.